 -

-Mention continuing education or cross-training (like CPR or phlebotomy)
+Mention continue education or cross-training (like CPR or phlebotomy)

 Step 8: Understand the Salary and Career Growth